eliskasl/sestrynacestach/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.11.8 =
+* [Bugfix] Google login stopped working due to some changes in Google OAuth process
+* [Bugfix] Facebook login window was needed to be streched to see the content inside, in a few cases
+* [Bugfix] Short url option was not working for Copy Link icon

+= 7.11.7 =
+* [Bugfix] Redirection to same page was not working for Facebook and Vkontakte social login
+* [Improvement] Added Twitch in social login networks

 = 7.11.6 =
 * [Improvement] Link to get bit.ly login and API key was broken at the plugin options page in admin
 * [Bugfix] PHP error was being generated with Yoast SEO plugin active, in a few cases